afry/energy-trading-simulator/README.md

 To access the server:

-Right click Server in the left drop down menu in pgAdmin and choose Register -> Server...
+- Right click Server in the left drop down menu in pgAdmin and choose Register -> Server...
+-

-Under the General tab fill Name (of your choosing).
+- Under the General tab fill Name (of your choosing).
-Under the Connection tab add info from _JonstakaPOC_ in Azure:
+- Under the Connection tab add info from _JonstakaPOC_ in Azure:
+-

-Host name/adress: Corresponds to the Server name in the Database Overview.
+        - _Host name/adress_: Corresponds to the Server name in the Database Overview.

-Username: Here use the Admin username in the Database Overview. (everything before the @)
+        - _Username_: Here use the Admin username in the Database Overview. (everything before the @)

-Password: This is found in Key vault -> Secrets.
+        - _Password_: This is found in Key vault -> Secrets.
 Copy the CURRENT VERSION of the admin password and Save.
-Save the password in pdAdmin.
+        - Save the password in pdAdmin.

 NOTE: Do not use admin user with python.